 In streams with little to no human pressures, we can expect some level of suspended solids.
 For both turbidity and suspended solids, we used the work of Maude and DiMaio (1996) for turbidity (Background = 2.25 FNU), and from Culp et al. (2013), and Kawartha Conservation (2023) (Background = 3.5 mg/L) for total suspended solids.
 Using those values, we compared over 185 observations of turbidity and 201 results of TSS.
 Results show that <4 % of all turbidity and <2 % of all TSS results exceeded the CWQG.
-Generally, the number of exceeded observations were less than 10 % except for LDT4, where exceedances for turbidity was 21 % and exceedances of TSS was 7 % (Table 6.5; Figure 6.6).
+Generally, the number of exceeded observations were less than 10 % except for LDT4, where exceedances for turbidity was 21 % and exceedances of TSS was 7 % (Table 5.5; Figure 5.6).

-Given the wetland nature of site LDT4, we would expect higher turbidity and suspended solids due to higher algae growth owning from higher nutrients (see phosphorus below).
+Given the wetland nature of site LDT4, we would expect higher turbidity and suspended solids due to higher 'natural' productivity.
 Other inputs of suspended solids / or processes to cause increase turbidity may originate from clay or silt dominated substrates, input from nearby gravel-based road, or biological growth of algae and the existence of natural dyes.
 Seasonal patterns of water clarity in streams are not strong.
-However, we do see that turbidity becomes more variable in the later summer to early fall when compared to the spring (Figure 6.6).
+However, we do see that turbidity becomes more variable in the later summer to early fall when compared to the spring (Figure 5.6).
 This may be the result of biological processes such as algae growth and the release of organic dyes from decomposing plants (think tea bags).
 The lack of development adjacent to LDT4 may indicate that exceedances in water clarity may be driven by biological processes.

 In conclusion, monitored streams that feed into Lake Dalrymple have excellent water clarity and have rare occasions that exceed the CWQG for turbidity and TSS.
-One site in particulate, LDT4, had more exceedances for both water clarity parameters and may be the result of natural biological processes as there is an absence of development at the site.
+One site in particular (LDT4), had more exceedances for both water clarity parameters and may be the result of natural biological processes as there is an absence of development at the site.

-Figure 6.6.
-Water clarity, total suspended solids (left; A & C), and turbidity (right; B & D), by stream site (top) and by month (bottom).
-Areas highlighted in red indicate exceedances of the CWQG and areas highlighted in green are within the CWQG.
+Figure 5.6.
+Water clarity, total suspended solids, and turbidity by stream site and by month.

+Note: areas highlighted in red indicate exceedances of the CWQG and areas highlighted in green are within the CWQG.